Robust Multivariate Functional Control Chart: Introduction

-The main tools for SPM are control charts that are implemented in two phases.
-In Phase I, historical process data are used to set control chart limits to be used in Phase II, i.e., the actual monitoring phase, where observations falling outside the control limits are signaled as OC.
-In classical SPM applications the historical Phase I data are assumed to come from an IC process.
-However, this assumption is not always valid.
-As an example, let consider the motivating real-world application, detailed in Section \ref{sec_real}, that concerns the SPM of a resistance spot welding (RSW) process in the assembly of automobiles.
-RSW is the most common technique employed in joining metal sheets during body-in-white assembly of automobiles \citep{zhou2014study}, mainly because of its adaptability for mass production \citep{martin}.
-Among on-line measurements of RSW process parameters, the so-called dynamic resistance curve (DRC) is recognized as the full technological signature of the metallurgical development of a spot weld \citep{dickinson,capezza2021functional_clustering} and, thus, can be used to characterize the quality of a finished sub-assembly.
-Figure \ref{fig_drc} shows 100 DRCs corresponding to 10 different spot welds, measured in $m\Omega$, that are acquired during the RSW process from the real-case study presented in Section \ref{sec_real}.
-Several outliers are clearly visible that should be taken into account to set up an effective SPM strategy.
+In this view, let us consider the real-case study on the SPM of a resistance spot welding (RSW) process in the automotive body-in-white manufacturing that motivated this research and will be thoroughly presented in Section \ref{sec_real}.
+RSW is the most common technique employed in joining metal sheets, mainly because it guarantees the structural integrity and solidity of welded items while being adaptable for mass production \citep{martin}.
+Among on-line measurements of RSW process parameters, the so-called dynamic resistance curve (DRC) is recognized as the full technological signature of the metallurgical development of a spot weld \citep{dickinson,capezza2021functional_clustering} and, thus, it can be regarded as an in-line low-cost proxy of the RSW process quality with respect to off-line costly destructive tests.
+For illustrative purposes, each panel of Figure \ref{fig_drc} displays 100 multivariate DRCs randomly sampled from the real-case study data set, measured in $m\Omega$, acquired during RSW lab tests at Centro Ricerche Fiat (Italy) and refers to the same spot weld locations on 100 different items.

+Figure \ref{fig_drc} clearly highlights the motivating challenge of handling outliers possibly occurring in a few components (i.e., panels) and different items.